mel-moun/ft_linear_regression/README.md

 \text{TSS} = \sum_{i=1}^n (y_i - \bar{y})^2
 $$

-where:
+Where:

-ȳ : is the mean (average) of all the observed values.
+- ȳ : is the mean (average) of all the observed values.

 ---